 Florence Travel Guide

 Hello and welcome to our Florence Travel Guide.
-This time we're here to help you travel better in this beautiful city and learn all about the things to do in Florence.
+We're here to help you travel better in this beautiful city.

 So grab your camera and phrasebook, and come with us on a whistle-stop tour of art, culture, delicious food and Florentine charm!